clementlopez/assignment-3-784795/reports/Assignment-3-Design.md

 ### Keyed and Non-Keyed data streams
 From what I understood from the documentation on the Internet that I was able to read, the main difference between keyed and non-keyed data streams is that in the case of keyed streams, any attributes of the incoming events can be used as a key and each logical keyed stream can be processed in parallel from the rest.
 In the case of non-keyed streams, each stream will be perform by a single task (not split into parallel process).

-To make things easier, I will arbitrarily take a basic schema in which each user will correspond to a single station.
+If we want to make things easier, We can arbitrarily take a basic schema in which each user will correspond to a single station.
 There will already be a distribution per station and in this case handle keyed will not be necessarily necessary.

 However, to do analytics on our dataset, it would be more convenient to be able to sort more easily by other factors than the stations (for example, to be able to sort by alarm) and it is possible to see a utility in the handle keyed that would save time by parallelizing processes.
+In addition, if we handle keyed data stream we can process them as keyed but also as non-keyed data (if we want for example to have a counter of all the data received, whatever the key) but if we not handle the keyed data stream, well, we can process keyed data without having to use a lot of code lines to sort them in a simple function.

 So I will handle keyed data streams.